prashantprabhakar/dumb-disk/README.md

 # dumb-disk
-This is a dummy repo
+This is a dummy repository for tutorail purpose.